MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-meeting-rooms.md

 ![Rendering of an Enhanced Meeting Room.](media/emr1.png)

 This article is the first in a series that explores how Microsoft is transforming standard conference rooms into "Enhanced Meeting Rooms" that bring the best of the new Teams Front Row experience.
-This article includes room design and technology guidance, recommended products, and retrofitting tips.
+This overview article contains room design and technology guidance, recommended products, retrofitting tips, and Microsoft Corporate Facilities reference specifications.

 ## Microsoft’s vision for the future of meeting rooms